socialize/socialize-sdk-android/sdk/doc/sphinx/source/sdk_user_guide.rst

 Creating an Entity Explicitly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 An entity consists of a **key** and a **name**.
 The name should be descriptive and help you identify the
-entity when viewing reports on the Socialize dashboard.
+entity when viewing reports on the Socialize dash board.

 Creating an entity explicitly in this manner is **optional but recommended**.
 If you simply post a
 comment,view,share or like against a key that does not currently exist, it will be automatically created